jmonlong/PopSV/scripts/batchtools/README.md

 Slurm is used by Compute Canada on **Cedar**.

 `batchtools.conf.R` is currently set up for Slurm (it calls *makeClusterFunctionsSlurm*).
-When running the pipeline functions, it will look for this configuration file and then for a template named `batchtools.slurm.tmpl`.
+When running the pipeline functions, this configuration file will be loaded and look for a template named `batchtools.slurm.tmpl`.

 To work on Slurm (or at least on Cedar) you will have to specify your "account".
 As you can see, there is a field for "account" in the template.